Frequently Asked Questions

 Most spaces available for students starting their first year in on-campus housing are located in quad double suites.
 This suite layout includes two double bedrooms (that is each bedroom shared by two residents) attached to a common living space with a bathroom/shower to .be shared by the four suitemates.

-- Quad Single Suites [no longer available - wait list only]
+- Quad Single Suites [limited]

 There are a smaller number of quad single suites available.
 Similar to the quad double suites in all aspects except there are four single bedrooms instead of the two double bedrooms.
 Many of these spaces are either selected by any returning students or are held for students who demonstrate a specific need for such a living environment.
 If you are interested in being assigned a space in a quad single suite please contact the Housing and Residence Life Office to discuss your request.